 - 10.1 Local Plan Policy C4 states that appropriate amounts of publicly accessible open space must be provided in areas of new housing.
 The threshold for this is 10 or more dwellings or a site area of 0.4 hectares or more.
-The policy advises where no open space provision is being made on site the developer will be invited to make a financial contribution. - 10.2 The NPPF advises developments should optimise the potential of site accommodate development, create and sustain an appropriate mix of uses, including public open spaces (paragraph 58), it also advises the local planning authorities should consider whether otherwise unacceptable development could be made acceptable through the use of conditions or planning obligations

-(paragraph 203) it is considered policy C4 is compliant with the up to date advise within the NPPF and therefore is able to be given the appropriate weight.

-- 10.3 Policy CSP5 of the CSS states that the plan area's open space, sports and leisure assets will be enhanced, maintained and protected by a number of measures. - 10.4 Given no on-site open space is being proposed the Landscape Development Section are requesting a financial contribution for off-site open space improvements in the order of £2943 per dwelling, this contribution if secured would be proposed to be used for improvements to existing facilities in the Madeley area.
-As indicated above details of the locations and infrastructure which might be improved are being sought - 10.5 Provided this information is satisfactory it is considered that the obligation requested is consistent with the provisions of the NPPF and meets the tests of the CIL regulations, as amended, and as outlined in the above sections.
-A further report on this aspect will be given to the Committee - 11.
-Do the adverse impacts of the development significantly and demonstrably outweigh the benefits, when assessed against the policies in the NPPF taken as a whole? - 11.1 In consideration of the above points, the development would result in some limited local impact on the landscape around the village and the local highway network.
-However, the proposal represents sustainable development which would make a significant contribution towards addressing the undersupply of housing in the Borough.
-It is considered therefore that the adverse impacts would not significantly and demonstrably outweigh the benefits of the proposal.
-It is therefore considered that the proposal accords with the requirements of paragraph 14 of the NPPF as well as the overarching aims and objectives of the NPPF.
-On this basis planning permission should be granted provided the required contributions are obtained to address infrastructure requirements and appropriate conditions are used, as recommended.
+The policy advises where no open space provision is being made on site the developer will be invited to make a financial contribution. - 10.2 The NPPF advises developments should optimise the potential of sites to accommodate development, create and sustain an appropriate mix of uses, including public open spaces (paragraph 58), it also advises the local planning authorities should consider whether otherwise unacceptable development could be made acceptable through the use of conditions or planning obligations (paragraph 203) it is considered policy C4 is compliant with the up to date advice within the NPPF and therefore is able to be given the appropriate weight. - 10.3 Policy CSP5 of the CSS states that the plan area's open space, sports and leisure assets will be enhanced, maintained and protected by a number of measures. - 10.4 Given no on-site open space is being proposed, the Landscape Development Section are requesting a financial contribution for off-site open space improvements in the order of £2943 per dwelling, this contribution if secured would be proposed to be used for improvements to existing facilities in the Madeley area. - 10.5 The Landscape Development Section has advised any contribution secured would be spent on improvements to land around Madeley Pool and College Gardens.
+Given the physical proximity of these sites to the proposal site, and the nature of the works proposed, such contributions would, in your planning officer's opinion be consistent with the provisions of the NPPF and meets the tests of the CIL Regulations.